Home/Fish/Smoked Lobster

 What dishes can I make with smoked lobster?

-Is smoked lobster high in calories?
+Is smoked lobster healthy?